 Everything was going great until he received a letter from Selective Service in July 1968 that brought a temporary end to his deejay work.
 He spent four years in the Navy, and then returned home to begin a degree program in broadcasting at the University of South Florida.
 While in Tampa, he resumed his deejay work and became “Larry Michaels” on overnights with WQYK in the spring of 1973.
 His love for radio continued and led him to co-own WBTG-FM in Sheffield, AL some years later and, in 2011, serve on the air with WPCG-FM in Canton, GA.

-Today (2016), Larry runs classic rock AMU (Internet) Radio for American Military University in Charles Town, WV, and is heard on 20 stations announcing daily weather for RFN (Radio Forecast Network).
-He is also a college professor and owner/GM of 93.1 WUCG-LP in Blairsville, GA where he hosts a live weekday morning show.
+A few years later, Flegle ran classic rock AMU (Internet) Radio for American Military University in Charles Town, WV, and was heard on 20 stations announcing daily weather for RFN (Radio Forecast Network).
+He was also a college professor and owner/GM of 93.1 WUCG-LP in Blairsville, GA where he hosted a live weekday morning show.

 1965 - 1968 Other Polk County Stations (On Air Personality)